nvim-focus/focus.nvim/README.md

 ## Configuration

-To start using focus.nvim call the setup() function however you prefer, e.g place the example configuration in your `init.lua`

 **NOTE:** If for example your screen resolution is *1024x768* --> i.e on the smaller side, you may notice that focus by default can maximise a window *too much*.
 That is, the window will sort of 'crush' some of your other splits due to the limited screen real estate.
 This is not an issue with focus,